-Malaysia has a significant problem with piracy of copyrighted materials, particularly optical media products.
-Malaysia's production capacity for CDs and DVDs far exceeds local demand plus legitimate exports, and pirated products believed to have originated in Malaysia have been identified throughout the Asia-Pacific region, North America, South America, and Europe.
-As noted above, Malaysia has tightened its laws on intellectual property, but enforcement and prosecution remain an ongoing challenge.
+Malaysia has a significant problem with piracy of copyrighted materials, particularly those embodied on optical media.
+Malaysia's production capacity for CDs and DVDs far exceeds local demand plus legitimate exports.
+U.S. industry estimates Malaysia's excess capacity is between ten to twenty times that needed for the legitimate market.
+The resulting surplus is exported globally - pirated products believed to have originated in Malaysia have been identified throughout the Asia-Pacific region, North America, South America, Europe, and Africa.
+U.S. industry reports that Malaysia is the largest exporter of pirated entertainment software in the world.
+Better enforcement of licensed and unlicensed production facilities is needed, as is a concerted effort to reduce the outflow of pirate goods from the country.